One Day in Key West Travel Guide Pins 1

 • The original Jimmy Buffet’s Margaritaville Café with nightly live music shows.

-• The lively Flying Monkeys bar which serves arguably the best frozen cocktails in Key West.
+• The lively bar Flying Monkeys that serves arguably the best frozen cocktails in Key West.

 Alternatively, explore the parallel Whitehead Street.
 It also houses numerous famous bars, such as the Green Parrot Bar.
 This historic watering hole has been an institution since 1890.